 This gives the result 0.242414198.

-Further information and examples of the Excel Poisson.Dist function are provided on the Microsoft Office website.
+For further information and examples of the Excel Poisson.Dist function, see the Microsoft Office website.

 If you get an error from the Excel Poisson.Dist function this is likely to be one of the following:

 |#NUM!||-||Occurs if either the supplied value of x, or the supplied mean is < 0.|

 |#VALUE!||-||Occurs if any of the supplied arguments are non-numeric.|